-Leander’s new book Amazon ($12.21) has debuted on the New York Times Bestseller list.
+Leander’s new book “Jony Ive: The Genius Behind Apple’s Greatest Products” has debuted on the New York Times Bestseller list.
 (Thank you.
 Thank you.
 Thank you.
 And huzzah!)

 If you want to get a feel for the book, check out this excerpt over at Medium, which is richly illustrated with sketches and photographs of some of the prototypes.

 The Medium excerpt is how Leander wanted to originally write the book; illustrated with all the images leaked during the initial Samsung vs. Apple trial.
 We’ve seen the prototypes all over the web.
 What is missing, though, is the journalist’s most important tool: context.
 This treatment pairs the pictures with the details of Apple’s design process.